Key Learning Points

 So!
 Onto the causes …

 Nearly everyone agrees that the Spleen is most to ‘blame’ for Phlegm formation.
 Almost equally important, at least to my mind, are the Lungs and the Kidneys.

 In fact, a Lung or Kidney syndrome can be the prime cause.
 The poor old Spleen tags along, unable to clear the mess the other has left.

 Having pointed blame at the Spleen, do be aware that it is mainly YOUR fault if your Spleen isn’t functioning well!

-You've been eating wrongly, so read on.
+You’ve been eating all wrong, so read on.

 Your Spleen energy is a bit like Cinderella, never quite able to keep up with the demands of her older sisters, but vital for keeping the house tidy.

 When Cinderella fails to clear up their mess, you get decaying piles of old food, mildew and dust in the corners, smelly unwashed garments, untidy beds and an air of subdued complaint and desperation.
 (Go right out and buy yourself a good recording of Rossini’s interpretation of the Cinderella story.
 It’s funny, witty and full of good tunes.)

 In Chinese medicine, the Spleen is supposed to ‘transform and transport’.

 ‘Transforming’ means turn something into something else (like the Fairy Godmother in many tales of Cinderella).